-In addition to handling the operational aspects of the dismantling projects, the ND division also focuses on the development and application of procedures and techniques for decommissioning nuclear facilities as well as the maintenance and expansion of expertise in this area in order to perform complex tasks safely, efficiently and cost-effectively.
-The ND division can draw on decades of experience, for example from the extremely successful dismantling of research reactor ASTRA, which set international benchmarks with regard to safety, project duration and costs.
+In addition to handling the operational aspects of the dismantling projects, the ND business unit also focuses on the development and application of procedures and techniques for decommissioning nuclear facilities as well as the maintenance and expansion of expertise in this area in order to perform complex tasks safely, efficiently and cost-effectively.
+The ND unit can draw on decades of experience, for example from the extremely successful dismantling of research reactor ASTRA, which set international benchmarks with regard to safety, project duration and costs.

 Screening plant and crushing plant